To watch a video about our company culture, philosophy and team approach, click here.

 - Have pages on your author website for book reviews, FAQs, and testimonials.

-- Make a ‘Discussion’ page on your website specifically for questions and comments.
+- Make a ‘Discussion’ page on your website specifically for questions, comments, visitor-posted ideas, and promotional strategies authors have employed.

 - Write an advice column on your website for aspiring authors.